chain-anchor-v1 — receipt-format-agnostic public-chain anchor reference

 TSA tokenTSA's X.509 certificate chain + TSA's continued operationCert chain expires; CA revoked; TSA service shut down or unreachable; cert pinning policy diverges

-chain_anchorPublic chain itself (block headers + PoW/consensus)Reorg below confirmation policy; chain itself disputed (vanishingly unlikely for established chains)
+chain_anchorPublic chain itself (block headers + PoW/consensus)Chain reorganization below the verifier's confirmation policy; chain/fork-policy dispute

 A verifier MAY accept either attestation as sufficient.
 Receipts are typically verified through both paths in parallel; long-tail verifiability (years after issue, when TSA infrastructure has rotated keys multiple times) leans on the chain path.
 Short-tail compliance check ("did a trusted timestamping authority sign this when it was issued?") leans on the TSA path.